SpongePowered/SpongeDocs/source/plugin/advanced/message-sinks.rst

     MessageSink sink = MessageSinks.to(donors);

-Sending Messages with MessageSinks
+Sending Messages with Message Sinks
 ===================================

 Once you have defined an appropriate ``MessageSink``, you can use ``MessageSink#sendMessage(Text text)`` to send the message.

-**Example: Sending Messages with MessageSinks**
+**Example: Sending Messages with Message Sinks**

 .. code-block:: java